-Registration: Please register in the LSF system of the LMU (link will open end July/early August)
+Registration: Please register in the LSF system of the LMU until July 24th.
+The number of participants is limited.

 In the seminar, concepts of artificial intelligence and cognition will be discussed from a Bayesian probabilistic perspective, as for example taught in the lecture on Information Theory.